Degrees Offered

 This course is an introduction to probability and statistics in engineering applications.
 Students will become familiar with discrete and continuous random variables and their probability models.
 Topics include counting methods, reliability problems, probability mass functions (PMF), probability density functions (PDF), cumulative distribution functions (CDF), conditional PDF’s, expected value and variance, joint and marginal PDF’s and CDF’s, functions of two random variables, sampling distributions, population parameter estimation, hypothesis testing using statistical software.
 Prerequisites: Completion of all Fundamental Skills, MATH 055 with a “C-“ or better.

-This course introduces students to semiconductor physics.
-Topics include modeling, analysis, and simulation of analog and digital circuits containing diodes, bipolar junction transistors, and MOSFETs.
-Other topics include analysis and design of single stage amplifiers, frequency response of amplifiers, gain, bandwidth, DC biasing, and small signal analysis of amplifiers.
-Prerequisites: Completion of all Fundamental Skills; ECPE 041, ECPE 041L, ECPE 071, ECPE 071L, MATH 055, PHYS 055, with a "C-" or better; AP CHEM with score of 4 or higher, or IB CHEM Higher Level with score of 5 or higher, one year of high school chemistry with a “B-” or better, appropriate score on the Pacific Diagnostic Chemistry test or CHEM 023 with a "C-" or better.
-Corequisite: ECPE 131L.
+Introduction to semiconductor physics, devices, and their circuit models.
+Analysis, design, implementation, testing, and verification of practical analog and digital circuits containing diodes, bipolar junction transistors, and field effect transistors.
+Extensive use of computer-aided analysis and design software.
+The course includes a laboratory.
+Prerequisites: Completion of all Fundamental Skills; ECPE 041, ECPE 041L, ECPE 071, ECPE 071L, MATH 055, PHYS 055, with a "C-" or better; AP CHEM with score of 4 or higher, or IB CHEM Higher Level with score of 5 or higher, or one year of high school chemistry with a “B-” or better, or appropriate score on the Pacific Diagnostic Chemistry test or CHEM 023 with a "C-" or better.
 Prerequisite that may be taken concurrently: ECPE 071, ECPE 071L.

 ECPE 133.
 Solid State Devices.
 4 Units.